alperyilmaz/blogdown-hugo/content/publication/journal-article/arango-2013-id-224/index.md

 ---
-title: 'Molecular basis for the action of a dietary flavonoid revealed by the comprehensive identification of apigenin human targets.'
+title: 'Molecular basis for the action of a dietary flavonoid revealed by the comprehensive identification of apigenin human targets'
 date: 2013-06-01
 authors:
   - Daniel Arango